Misericord: History

 The earliest mention of the misericord dates to the 11th century.
 Surviving misericords in English churches date from the start of the 13th century right up until the 21st century, although after the beginning of the 17th century they are viewed as modern copies with little or no historical importance.
 Remnant's 1969 catalogue dismisses everything after that date as "modern", rarely even affording it a description, but there are many wonderful carvings from the Victorian era, and even the modern day.
 The earliest set of misericords can be found in the choir stalls of Exeter Cathedral and date from the middle of the 13th century.
-The vast majority of English misericords date from the 14th and 15th centuries and are curiously most often depictions of secular or pagan images and scenes, entirely at odds with the Christian iconography and aesthetic that surround them.
+Slightly earlier individual examples are present at Christchurch Priory and St Mary the Virgin, Hemingbrough in North Yorkshire.
+The vast majority of English misericords date from the 14th and 15th centuries and are most often depictions of secular or pagan images and scenes, entirely at odds with the Christian iconography and aesthetic that surround them.

 Many stalls with misericords were once part of monastic or collegiate churches, but under the Reformation many were either destroyed or broken up to be dispersed amongst parish churches.
 Those that survived were further depleted by 17th-century iconoclasts and Victorian reformers.
 One set at Chester was destroyed by Dean Howson because he deemed it improper, although 43 of the original medieval scenes remain.
 The woodcarvers came from Lincoln in the late 14th century and moved on to Westminster Hall when they had finished the choir, three years later.
 It is said that it was the apprentices who were allowed to carve the seats, while the masters did the more impressive works.

-Eastern Orthodox Use
+Eastern Orthodox use

 Misericords are found to this day on kathismata, the choir stalls used by Eastern Orthodox monastics.
 These tend to be much simpler than their Western counterparts, usually being a simple strip of rounded wood with little or no ornamentation.
 Their use is very common in the Greek Orthodox Church, though Russian Orthodox monasteries tend not to have individual choir stalls, but simple benches for the brethren to sit on.
 Orthodox Christians stand throughout the long divine services, rather than sit or kneel, though some seating is provided for the elderly and infirm.
 Whereas Greek monks will tend to lean in their stalls during the services, Russian monks usually stand upright.